colintsmith/startup/notes.md

 String
 Symbol - unique value

+## object types in javascript
+Object - collection of properties
+function - object that has the ability to be called
+Date - calendar dates and times
+Array - an ordered sequence of any type
+Map - A collection of key balue pairs
+JSON - data interchange format

 ## regular expresions
 Regular expressions are built into java script.
 You can do it by creating a new function or doing it another way
 the other way => const literalRegex = /ab*/i;